What was the main musical style of this concert?

 What type/size ensemble performed this concert?
 (Describe)

-The concert was performed by the Orchestra that included musicians for playing the two violins, a flute, and the bass was controlled by two members while there were about 30 members of the orchestra who addressed the Oboe, clarinet, bassoon, cello, trumpet, trombone, bass trombone, timpani, percussion and Rehearsal Piano.
-Each of the act was beautifully carried by the crew and the musicians which led to the success of the overall concert.
+The concert was performed by the Orchestra, which included musicians playing the two violins and a flute, and the bass was controlled by two members.
+There were about 30 members of the orchestra who addressed the Oboe, clarinet, bassoon, cello, trumpet, trombone, bass trombone, timpani, percussion, and Rehearsal Piano.
+Each of the acts was beautifully carried by the crew and the musicians, which led to the success of the overall concert.
 The concert was conducted by Dr. Jason Thompson.

 What type of personnel was used to perform this concert?

-The play included actors, the cast, musicians who managed the background music and singers who added the beauty to the whole concert.
-About 20-25 people involved in the chorus of partygoers.
-The team of the orchestra was headed by Dr. Jason Thompson; and a crew of director, music director, managers, props designer, costume designers and many others were involved in the success of the opera concert.
+The play included actors, the cast, musicians who managed the background music, and singers who added beauty to the whole concert.
+About 20-25 people were involved in the chorus of partygoers.
+The team orchestra was headed by Dr. Jason Thompson, and a crew of directors, music directors, managers, props designers, costume designers, and many others were involved in the success of the opera concert.

 How did this program pertain to any discussions in class?